 At a crucial point in the story of Puccini's opera Tosca, the central character is presented with a stark choice.
 Either Tosca must accept the amorous advances of Scarpia, chief of the secret police, or she will see her lover Cavaradossi put to death.
 In this aria she sings "I lived for art, I lived for love, never did I harm a living creature ... why, O Lord, why dost thou repay me thus?"
 As questions of life go, you don't get much bigger than that.

-Leoncavallo: Decidi il mio destin (duet) from Pagliacci (1892)
+Leoncavallo: Silvio!
+A quest'ora..., decidi il mio destin (duet) from Pagliacci (1892)